bridgecrew-perf6/API_Deployment/README.md

 # API_Deployment
 This API provides predictions from a machine learning model for the real estates in Belgium.
 Once the app runs the model returns the predicted price based on given features.

-The model is also deployed in Heroku in order to be used by web-devolopers to create website around it.
+The program was written in Python 3.9. and deployed in Heroku in order to be used by web-devolopers to create website around it.

 ## Project Guidelines